WillEngler/willengler.github.io/content/Technical/sicp-bookclub-prologue .md

 * `emacs my-file.scm &` to open emacs in a background process.
 * If I have a .scm file opened, Emacs knows to enter scheme mode.
 * `C-x 3` to make a second window, split vertically.
-* Then I need to start a REPL like so: `M-x run scheme`.
+* Then I need to start a REPL like so: `M-x run-scheme`.

 And here are some of the commands I've learned so far that are a little less common than say, opening a file or copying and pasting.